Momentum Diffusion, Decoherence and Drag Force on a Magnetic Nanoparticle: Discussion

 \section{Discussion}

 This paper provides a complete decoherence of a nanoparticle in presence of the electromagnetic fluctuations in a finite temperature bath, where the magnetic dipole of the nanoparticle is interacting with the bath.
-Here, we take a point dipole approximation, because the magnetic field gradient is not changing over the size of the particle.
+Here, we take a point-dipole approximation, because the magnetic field gradient is not changing over the size of the particle.
 Our calculations are modelled for a spherical nanoparticle.
 In this paper, we do not take the dielectric properties of the nanodiamond, which is in fact dominant, but has already been computed in \cite{Sinha:2022snc}.
 We were keen to compute the diamagnetic properties because of the levitating neutral nanodiamond which will be used for the QGEM experiment in creating the macroscopic quantum superposition for a matter-wave interferometer, which has applications for extreme acceleration sensors.
+In the following we summarise and discuss the physical interpretation of three main results discussed in this paper.

-In this paper, we improved our earlier computation of the decoherence by including the time-dependent electric field fluctuations, see~\cite{Zhang:2025fxs}.
+{\it Momentum Diffusion Constant}: In this paper, we improved our earlier computation of the decoherence by including the time-dependent electric field fluctuations, see~\cite{Zhang:2025fxs}.
 It turns out that this term dominates over the pure magnetic gradient term.
 Moreover, we also added the imaginary component of the magnetic polarizability, which we did not add before in \cite{Zhang:2025fxs}.
 Although for a pure nanoparticle, such as nanodiamond, the imaginary part of the magnetic polarizability is nearly vanishing, but it can be non-zero if dissipative from quasiparticles, and other loss channels are considered, which leads to heat loss.
-In a real world experiment, the imaginary part of the magnetic nanodiamond has not been measured in a levitated setup.
-Hence, we are unable to put any limit on decoherence due to solely the magnetic properties of the nanoparticle.
+In a real world experiment, the imaginary part of the magnetic nanodiamond has not been measured in a levitating setup.
+Hence, we are unable to put any limit on decoherence due to solely the magnetic properties of the nanodiamond.
 However, it is paramount to know how much will be the imaginary component of the magnetic polarizability in a real life experiment, and hence we can take it into account while creating the spatial superposition in a lab.
-If we just considered the real part of the magnetic polarizability and only the one influenced by the magnetic field in Eq.~(\ref{}), then we can compare our results with that of the dielectric properties of a nanodiamond by taking Eq.~(\ref{}), and setting $\chi_I$ to be zero,
+If we just considered the real part of the magnetic polarizability and only the one influenced by the magnetic field in Eq.~(\ref{eq:magp}), then we can compare our results with that of the dielectric properties of a nanodiamond by taking Eq.~(\ref{eq:dielecmdc}), and setting $\chi_I$ to be zero, the ratio is given by: